DASchechtman/000-Chimera/README.md

 ### Containers
 #### ***List***

 chimera supports two types of container type currently.
 A list and a map.
-A list can contain one or more peices of data of the same type
+A list can contain one or more peices of data

 ```
 # init list
-int_list: list<int> = []
+int_list: list = []
 # add item to list
-int_list.put|1 2 3 4 5|
+int_list.put|1|
+int_list.put|2|
+int_list.put|3|
+int_list.put|4|
+int_list.put|5|
 print|int_list|

 #Output: [1, 2, 3, 4, 5]
 ```

-Note: lists currently only support a single type at this point in time.
-So you can't set a list to store a Union type
+Note: unlike other types lists do not enforce any specific type that can be put into it. while all base types (like int, double, bool) can't be changed to another type. lists are ducktyped in that any data can be stored in them at any time

 ```
 # Get item and set item example
-int_list: list<int> = []
+int_list: list = [1 true 3 "hello" 5]

-int_list.put|1 2 3 4 5|

 # Get item from list
 print|int_list[0]|